bojinyao/exam-generation/README.md

 For all projects, we are going to default to `python 3.6.0` and above.
 If you do not have the up-to-date python version, you can update your python using homebrew (<https://brew.sh/>) or through Anaconda (<https://www.anaconda.com/>).

-Note: it is recommended to get your python through homebrew because it will be placed directly in your `/usr/local/bin/` directory, for Mac systems, which will not cause trouble when your MacOS is updated.
+Note: it is recommended to get your python through homebrew because it will be placed directly in your `/usr/local/bin/` directory, for Mac systems, which will not cause trouble when your OS is updated.

 To check what python version you have, you can do: